oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 To add the API service:

 1. In the application folder, open the file `apps/api/src/main.ts` in your favorite editor
-2. Go to line 6 add the following import:
+2. Go to line 7, add the following code:
 ```
 import passportBearer from 'passport-http-bearer';
 ```

-3. Go to line 52 to add the following code:
+3. Go to line 58, add the following code:
 ```
+// New API endpoint start
 const BearerStrategy = passportBearer.Strategy;

 passport.use(new BearerStrategy(